THIS GENERATION’S FAMILY VOICE FROM JANE AUSTEN’S CHAWTON

 Edward's inheritance eventually included the Chawton estate.
 In 1809, he offered his mother and sisters a home of their own.
 They chose Chawton Cottage, a short walk from Chawton House.

 I am Edward's fourth great-granddaughter.
-Chawton House remained in our family until 1988, when I was eighteen—the last of Jane's nieces to call it home.
+Chawton House remained in our family until 1988, when I was eighteen—I am the last of Jane's nieces to call it home.

 Childhood at Chawton House

-At eighteen, inspired by Jane's spirit of independence, I left Chawton to build my own path.
-I spent twenty-five years as a marketing executive and CEO, leading organizations with over 2,000 employees and earning recognition including Telstra Businesswoman of the Year finalist and Honorary Life Fellow of the Australian Institute of Management.
+Inspired by Jane's own spirit of independence, I built my own path.
+Over twenty-five years as a marketing executive and CEO, I led organisations with over 2,000 employees, was recognised as a Telstra Businesswoman of the Year finalist and became an Honorary Life Fellow of the Australian Institute of Management.

 Sharing and Preserving Austen Family Legacy